psycopg/psycopg2/doc/extensions.rst

     INSERT INTO atable (anint, adate, astring)
      VALUES (10, '2005-11-18', 'O''Reilly');

+Named arguments are supported too with ``%(name)s`` placeholders.
 Notice that:

-  - The Python string operator ``%`` is not used: the `curs.execute()` function accepts two parameters.
+  - The Python string operator ``%`` is not used: the `.execute()` function accepts the values tuple or dictionary as second parameter.

-  - The variables placeholder must always be ``%s``, even if a different placeholder (such as a %d for an integer) may look more appropriate.
+  - The variables placeholder must always be a ``%s``, even if a different placeholder (such as a ``%d`` for an integer) may look more appropriate.

-  - The second argument must always be a tuple, even if it contains a single parameter.
+  - For positional variables binding, the second argument must always be a tuple, even if it contains a single variable.

   - Only variable values should be bound via this method: it shouldn't be used to set table or field names.
 For these elements, ordinary string formatting should be used before running `.execute()`.

 Adapting new types
 ------------------